v1t3ls0n/tempe-weather-spa/README.md

 # Requirements:

-For development, you need Node.js and NPM (as a node global package resource) installed in your environement and also you will need to pass through the proccess of generating your own keys (mongoD URI, OpenWeatherMap API key) and then edit the ./config/default.json file and fill its key value pairs with the keys you generated.
+For development, you need Node.js and NPM (as a node global package resource) installed in your environement and also you will need to pass through the proccess of generating your own keys (MongoDB cluster URI, OpenWeatherMap API key) and then edit the ./config/default.json file and fill its key value pairs with the keys you generated.

 # Instructions